Grow Lights for Your Hydroponic Garden – Minneapolis St. Paul, MN

 Of the four basic things every plant needs – light, water, nutrition, and climate – proper lighting is the most important.
 Adequate light is the key to photosynthesis.
 Without adequate lighting, plants grow weakly, are leggy, and may even die.
 Our eyes automatically adjust to varying light conditions, so what seems like bright lighting can be useless for plant growth.
 Natural sunlight is ideal for plant growth.
 For indoor gardening, it is up to the gardener to supply proper lighting, in adequate quantities and with the proper color spectrum, to replace that natural sunlight.

 Making the Right Choices for Your Grow Lights

-There are only two basic types of lighting suitable for indoor and hydroponic gardening.
+There are only three basic types of lighting suitable for indoor and hydroponic gardening.
 Each has it’s own advantages and disadvantages.
 On this page, you’ll find a very brief explanation of each type of lighting.
 Click the links for additional information on the individual lighting types and to check out products available at Interior Gardens.

 Light Output Chart